hernandik/luxHelper/README.md

 `python3 luxHelper.py lux2bmp --luxFile ../Downloads/Chestnut_BV753.lux`

-The command will generate a BMP file on the current folder called **Chestnut_BV753.lux.bmp** containing the converted lux file.
-Then you can open the image on any editor and proceed he adjustments on sunrise and sunset.
+The command will generate a BMP file on the same folder called `Chestnut_BV753.lux.bmp` for the required `Chestnut_BV753.lux` lux file.
+Then you can open the image on any editor and proceed the adjustments on sunrise and sunset.

 > NOTE:
 > Since Lux data usually varies from 0 to 100.000 Lux, and bitmaps only support values from 0 to 255 (8 bits), we do the follow processing on each entry:
 >
-> We normalize all the entries, apply a exponential adjustment and scale to 0 to 255 to be
+> We normalize all the entries, apply a exponential adjustment and scale them between 0 to 255 to be
 >  possible to use with BMP file.
 The exponential adjustment allows low bright values to
-> be more visible, and high bright values to do not change.
+> be more visible, but change little the high bright values.
-> After external processing is done on editor, the scprit scales back the values to original ranges.
+> After external processing is done on the editor, the scprit will scales back the values to original ranges.
 >

-Only use back, white and gray while editing the image.
-On Gimp you can easily adjust the image contrast to enhance dim points, draw lines and use tools libe Erode and Dilate to adjust the final image.
-Dont forget to save the changes after finish over the original Bitmap.
+Only use values between back and white while editing the image.
+On Gimp you can easily adjust the image contrast to enhance dim points, draw lines and use tools like Erode and Dilate to adjust the final image.
+Don't forget to save the changes after finish **over the original Bitmap**.

-> ATTENTION: Do not change the image width or height.
+> ATTENTION: Do not change the image WIDTH or HEIGHT.

 --------